snowflakedb/ArcticTraining/docs/model.rst

-Similar to other Factory classes in ArcticTraining, the ModelFactory class must have a :attr:`~.ModelFactory.name` attribute that is used to identify the factory when registering it with ArcticTraining and a :attr:`~.ModelFactory.config_type` attribute that is used to validate the config object passed to the factory.
+Similar to other Factory classes in ArcticTraining, the ModelFactory class must have a :attr:`~.ModelFactory.name` attribute that is used to identify the factory when registering it with ArcticTraining and a :attr:`~.ModelFactory.config` attribute type hint that is used to validate the config object passed to the factory.

 Properties
 ----------